Meet our modernizers – Vijay Kumar Krishnan

 I heard the term “Baan culture” from my seniors.
-From my experience in Vanenburg, I understand that we are not having managers, but we are having leaders in our company who make the difference and people used to define that as the “Baan culture”.
-Because Mr Jan Baan is a leader.
+From my experience in Vanenburg, I understand that we are not having managers, but we are having leaders in our company who make a difference and people used to define that as the “Baan culture”.
+Because Mr. Jan Baan is a leader.
 I’d like to phrase it like this: Every leader is a manager, but not every manager is a leader.

 Can you share a little bit more about the customer project you are involved in?
 What does Vanenburg do for eVerbinding?

-I am playing the Solution Architect and Delivery Lead roles as part of eVerbinding and ensure that and I worked on the release planning and sprint planning, discussing new requirements with customers and designing the technical solution document and implementing the core component or critical changes.
+I am playing the Solution Architect and Delivery Lead roles as part of eVerbinding and ensure that I worked on the release planning and sprint planning, discussing new requirements with customers and designing the technical solution document, and implementing the core component or critical changes.
 During the project, my role is to continuously discuss with the development team and help them to implement the solution and to review the code implemented, etc.

-Any future plans or exciting projects coming up?
+Are any future plans or exciting projects coming up?

 2 more certifications soon: Security Engineer and AWS certification.
-I actually started with AWS at Collabrr and have a lot of experience and knowledge, but I never went for the certification.
+I actually started with AWS at Flowcreate and have a lot of experience and knowledge, but I never went for the certification.
 I also want to take another certification for GCP.
 Besides these certifications, I’m looking for new opportunities as well, based on organizational needs.

-In Collabrr we can see some improvements and we are having some roadmaps prepared already.
+In Flowcreate we can see some improvements and we are having some roadmaps prepared already.
 Currently, the development of the product goes in a new phase: getting ready for the go-to-market.
 The go-to-market is ready with the container approach, so the cost will be minimal.
 The needed requirements are already added, from now on there are some improvements and we’re adding the new features.
 There is a list of items that have been added already.